gap-system/gap/hpcgap/extern/gc/README.md

-There are a number of routines which modify the pointer recognition algorithm.  `GC_register_displacement` allows certain interior pointers to be recognized even if `ALL_INTERIOR_POINTERS` is nor defined.
+There are a number of routines which modify the pointer recognition algorithm.  `GC_register_displacement` allows certain interior pointers to be recognized even if `ALL_INTERIOR_POINTERS` is not defined.
 `GC_malloc_ignore_off_page` allows some pointers into the middle of large objects to be disregarded, greatly reducing the probability of accidental retention of large objects.
 For most purposes it seems best to compile with `ALL_INTERIOR_POINTERS` and to use `GC_malloc_ignore_off_page` if you get collector warnings from allocations of very large objects.
-See doc/debugging.html for details.
+See [here](doc/debugging.md) for details.

 _WARNING_: pointers inside memory allocated by the standard `malloc` are not seen by the garbage collector.
 Thus objects pointed to only from such a